 Last week’s crude oil inventory data

-US commercial crude oil inventories fell ~0.6 MMbbls (million barrels) for the week ending September 9—compared to the previous week.
-Inventories were at 510.8 MMbbls for the week ending September 9, according to data released by the EIA (U.S. Energy Information Administration) on September 14, 2016.
+US commercial crude oil inventories rose by about 1.67 MMbbls (million barrels) for the week ending July 22, 2016, as compared to the previous week.
+Inventories were at 521.13 MMbbls for the week ending July 22, 2016, according to data released by the EIA (US Energy Information Administration) on July 27, 2016.

 Inventory spread and crude oil

-The spread between crude oil inventories and their five-year average widened consistently since January 2015 after it broke four-year highs and hit record levels.
+The spread between crude oil inventories and their five-year average has widened consistently since January 2015 after it broke four-year highs and hit record levels.
 During this period, crude oil prices (USO) (UWTI) (SCO) (UCO) (BNO) were falling.
-So, the relationship between crude oil inventories and crude oil prices is inverse, as the above graph shows.
+So the relationship between crude oil inventories and crude oil prices is inverse, as the above graph shows.
 Crude oil prices bottomed out in early 2016.
 Crude oil inventories seem to have topped out at that time as well.
-This inverse relationship was also seen in smaller magnitudes in the following months.

-US crude oil and petroleum product inventories (excluding strategic petroleum reserves) were 1,396.9 MMbbls for the week ending September 9—7.7 MMbbls below its historic highs of 1,404.7 MMbbls for the week ending on August 26, 2016.
-Between July 1 and August 26, US crude oil and petroleum product inventories had been making historic highs.
-US crude oil futures have fallen 10.1% between July 1 and September 20, 2016.
+US crude oil and petroleum product inventories (excluding strategic petroleum reserves) were ~1,387 million barrels—historic high levels for the week ending July 22.
+Since July 1, 2016, US crude oil and petroleum product inventories had been making new historic highs.
+This contributed to weakness in crude oil prices in the past month.

 In the next part, we’ll analyze the relationship between crude oil and the US Dollar Index (UUP).